ansys/pyscadeone/doc/source/contrib.rst

 --------------

 Use the `PyScadeOne Issues <https://github.com/ansys/pyscadeone/issues>`_ page to submit questions, report bugs, and request new features.
-When possible, we recommend that you use one of the existing templates
+When possible, use one of the existing templates

 To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.